-Swift, on the other hand, does not possess these dependencies, which makes Swift a lot more easier to maintain.
+Swift, on the other hand, does not possess these dependencies, which makes Swift a lot easier to maintain.

 Therefore, by building your iOS app using Swift programming language, you can eliminate the risks that Objective C possess.

-In simple words, Swift requires less coding efforts to build an iOS app which ultimately saves lot of time for your iOS app development.
+In simple words, Swift requires less coding efforts to build an iOS app which ultimately saves a lot of time for your iOS app development.

-Swift has various speed advantages over Objective-C during development, which results into saving on costs.
+Swift has various speed advantages over Objective-C during development, which results in saving on costs.
 Apple has made it evident that they’re dedicated to improving the speed at which Swift can run app logic.
 In fact, Swift’s performance approaches to the one of C++, which is known to be the fastest algorithm calculation arithmetics.

 Swift was announced as an open-source in 2015.
 This announcement opened up the potential to use Swift across a variety of platforms and also for the backend infrastructure.

-All these reasons justifies why Swift is most loved programming language; there is one question, however, that we thought should be addressed in this article to help fellow Entrepreneurs to make the right decision.
+All these reasons justify why Swift is most loved programming language; there is one question, however, that we thought should be addressed in this article to help fellow Entrepreneurs to make the right decision.

 Before we answer this question, you must know what it means to use both Swift and Objective-C in a single mobile app.
 This concept is known as Bridging.
-While this bridging concept is completely technical thing, but we feel that non-developers should also know about this:
+While this bridging concept is a completely technical thing, but we feel that non-developers should also know about this:

 When you add Swift files into your Objective-C project, XCode will create a bridging header file for you.

 This bridging header file is no different than your existing Objective-C headers except for a fact that you only use it to import Objective-C headers you want to expose to your Swift code.
-This means, a reasonable amount of time will be required to make the switch.
+This means a reasonable amount of time will be required to make the switch.